shuklabhay/stereo-sample-gan/paper/paper.md

 ## 1. Abstract

 Existing convolutional aproaches to audio generation often are limited to producing low-fidelity, monophonic audio, while demanding significant computational resources for both training and inference.
-To display the viability of stereo audio generation at higher sample rates, this work introduces StereoSampleGAN, a novel audio generation architecture that combines a Deep Convolutional Wasserstein GAN (WGAN), attention mechanisms, and loss optimization techniques.
+To display the viability of stereo audio generation at higher sample rates, this work introduces StereoSampleGAN, a novel audio generation architecture that combines a Deep Convolutional Wasserstein GAN with Gradient Penalty (WGAN-GP), attention mechanisms, and loss optimization techniques.
 StereoSampleGAN allows high-fidelity, stereo audio generation for audio samples while being remaining computationally efficient.
 Training on three distinct sample datasets of image representations of audio with varying spectral overlap – two of kick drums and one of tonal one shots – StereoSampleGAN demonstrates promising results in generating high quality simple stereo sounds.
 It also displays notable limiatations in achieving optimal tonal qualities and spectral characteristics.
 These results indicate areas for improvement to this approach of audio generation but highlight the viability of high quality, stereo audio generation.

 ## 2. Introduction